httpsgithu/Miner/Cryptonight.md

    > This produces a byte[200], filled with pseudo-random data.

-    The bytes 0..31 of the Keccak final state are interpreted as an AES-256 key [AES] and expanded to 10 round keys.
+    The bytes 0..31 of the Keccak final state are interpreted as an AES-256 key [AES]

    > The hash calculated by Keccak is 200 bytes, which is then logically split blocks.
-The first block of the hash (bytes 0 to 31 inclusive) is the key used for AES.
+The first block of the hash (bytes 0 to 31 inclusive) is the key used for [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).

+    and expanded to 10 round keys.

+      > The 32 byte AES key uses the [Rijndael key schedule](https://en.wikipedia.org/wiki/Rijndael_key_schedule) to create 10 separate keys, known as 'round keys'.
+Round here is referring to iterations, so 10 round keys is 1 unique key for each of the 10 iterations we will perform.

+      > TODO or is that 11?

    A
    scratchpad of 2097152 bytes (2 MiB) is allocated.